Anthony96922/mt7601u-ap/README.md

 $ sudo modprobe mt7601Uap
 ```

+You need to add "coherent_pool=4M" to your kernel command line for this to work!

 If the module has loaded then running `sudo ip link set ra0 up` will bring up a WiFi access point that you can connect your devices to.
 You can change the network name and the password by editing the file `/etc/wifi/RT2870AP/RT2870AP.txt`.